TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/9-CrosscuttingConcerns/2-validating-domain-objects.rst

     framework.

 If the logic of your validator allows for loose/variable validation checks, validator options might come in handy.
-Extbase ships a :php:`StringLength` validator for instance which offers the options `minimum` and `maximum` that let you define the string length the validator should use to check the incoming value against.
+Extbase ships with a :php:`StringLength` validator which offers the options `minimum` and `maximum` that let you define the string length the validator should use to check the incoming value against.